atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 # Mutual TLS authentication in QUIC

-Zenoh supported QUIC from the beginning, allowing users to leverage it to achieve secure communication towards routers over UDP.
+Zenoh supported QUIC from the very beginning., allowing users to leverage it to achieve secure communication towards routers over UDP.

 A recently added feature is the support of mutual authentication with TLS (mTLS) also for QUIC.